 Russia hits Ukraine with another deadly wave of "suicide drones"

 Kyiv, Ukraine — Waves of explosive-laden suicide drones struck Ukraine's capital and other cities as families were preparing to start their week early Monday, the blasts echoing across Kyiv, setting buildings ablaze and sending people scurrying to shelters.
-The assaults, which reportedly killed several people, came a week after Russia orchestrated massive, coordinated air strikes across the country.
+The assaults reportedly killed at least eight people and came after a week of massive, coordinated Russian air strikes across the country.

 Russia has repeatedly denied targeting civilians in Ukraine, but as CBS News senior foreign correspondent Holly Williams reported, one of the neighborhoods hit in Kyiv on Monday is packed with apartment buildings, schools and restaurants.

-Apartment blocks and a non-residential building were on fire in the capital's central Shevchenko district, Kyiv Mayor Vitali Klitschko said, adding that at least one person was killed and another believed to be trapped under the debris of a residential building.
-Ukraine's Interior Minister, Denys Monastyrskyi, said later that "several" people were killed in the Russian strikes on cities across the country, but he didn't provide any details.
+"Civilians, children, pregnant women — the ones RF [Russian Federation] is actually fighting with," said Zelenska, vowing that "Ukrainians will never forget who murdered our relatives."

+Emergency services later said a total of four people were killed in the strike on the building in the capital, and four others in drone strikes on the Sumy region.

-News photographers caught images of at least one of the drones as it flew into Kyiv, with triangle-shaped wings and a pointed warhead clearly visible against the blue sky.
+News photographers caught images of some of the drones as they flew into Kyiv, with triangle-shaped wings and a pointed warhead clearly visible against the blue sky.
 Drones came in several waves and buzzed overhead with angry hums from their engines.

+Videos posted to social media, including one seemingly taken by the body-camera worn by a member of Ukraine's national police force, showed security forces taking aim at the small aircraft from the ground with rifles.

 Russian strikes over the past week have hit apartment buildings and other civilian infrastructure, but also targeted infrastructure, including power facilities.
 Ukrainian Prime Minister Denys Shmygal said the strikes on Monday hit critical energy infrastructure in three regions, knocking out electricity to hundreds of towns and villages.